CSC207-2023Y-UofT/course-project-larklink/README.md

 ## Overview
 ### Main
 Running LarkLink is as simple as navigating to our `Main` class under `src/main/java` and running the `main` method.
-It allows you to initialize and start LarkLink.<br>
+It allows you to initialize and start LarkLink.
-(Screenshot of main screen) <br>
-First you'll be prompted to either create an account or sign in to an existing one.
 ### Signup and Login
 If you don't have an account for LarkLink yet, you need to register first.
 To register, LarkLink requires you to enter username and password.<br>